ghi-electronics/Documentation/hardware/sitcore/sbc.md

 | **Buttons**       | LDR = PE3   |
 |                   | APP = PB7   |

+---

 ## FEZ Portal

 ![FEZ Portal](images/fez_portal.jpg)

 Already one of our most popular SITCore single board computers, The **FEZ Portal** is a 4.3" 480x272 display with capacitive touch that is programmable in C#.
 As the display and controller are one unit, it's even easier to make a product with touch as you only have to mount a single board that's only slightly larger than the display.
+Display uses part# ER-TFT043-3 available at [buydisplay.com](https://www.buydisplay.com/)

 [FEZ Portal Schematic](pdfs/fez-portal-rev-c-schematic.pdf)